-"Deferred Maintenance Capital Renewal Grants" means State grants allocated proportionally to a community college district based on the latest fall-on-campus nonresidential gross square feet of facilities as reported to ICCB.
-These grants are to be used for miscellaneous capital improvements such as rehabilitation5 remodeling, improvement and repair as identified in Section 1501.601 and Section 1501.516; architect/engineer services; supplies, fixed equipment and materials; and all other expenses required to complete the work.
+"Deferred MaintenanceCapital Renewal Grants" means State grants allocated proportionally to a community college district based on the latest fall-on-campus nonresidential gross square feet of facilities as reported to ICCB.
+These grants are to be used for miscellaneous-capital improvements such as rehabilitation, remodeling, improvement and repair; architect/engineer services; supplies, fixed equipment and materials; and all other expenses required to complete the work.

-"Lincoln's Challenge Scholarship Grants" means scholarships provided to a community college for graduates of the Lincoln's Challenge Program is administered by the Illinois Department of Military Affairs.
+"Lincoln's Challenge Scholarship Grants" means scholarships provided to a community college for graduates of the Lincoln's Challenge Program is administered by the Illinois

+Department of Military Affairs.